 Then I stopped short of picking up the last 7Artisans M mount lens, the 75mm f/1.25.
 Why?

 - Was covered portrait wise for my main digital system.

 - Using the 50mm f/1.1 on my little Leica CL is a stretch focus wise.
 Many say such a focal length and aperture was beyond the CL’s relatively short base length.
 I lucked up and it works fine.
 Figured the 75mm was even more of a stretch.

 What changed my mind?
-The world went nuts so here we are.
+The world went nuts and I threw past purchase apprehensions out of the window so here we are.

 I find it surprisingly easy to manual focus with this lens.
 The focus is smooth and easy to adjust.
 Combined with focus peaking and focus magnification this is one of the easiest manual focus lenses I have ever used.
 I may one day build up the nerve to try it with the TECHART.
 But so far I see no need.

 This thing looks nice and is well built.
 More in line with the 28mm, which is exceptional, than the slightly less stout 50mm.

 Sharpness Wide Open